Tech tip: Are you ready to go beyond Google? Here's how to use the new generative AI search site - ExBulletin

 Tech tip: Are you ready to go beyond Google?
 Here's how to use the new generative AI search site

-LONDON — You're not alone.
+LONDON (AP) You're not alone.
 Many people believe that Google search is getting worse.
 Additionally, the rise of generative AI chatbots is giving people new and different ways to search for information.

 After all, Google has been a one-stop shop for decades, and while we commonly refer to search as Google, its long-standing dominance has led to search engine optimization Technology has attracted a flood of sponsored links, spam links and junk content.
 It really depresses useful results.